 Mawashi Ushiro Empi Uchi

 This is a rear roundhouse elbow strike and is best described as a Yoko Empi Uchi delivered behind you as you rotate your torso back toward your target.
 The strike may be delivered to the Chudan or Jodan levels.
 This often involves stepping back slightly with the same side leg to better facilitation rotation of your center, though this is not always a requirement or possibility.

 The first is a forearm smash in which the outside edge of the forearm is used as the striking surface.
 This is similar to a Mae Empi Uchi except the contact point is somewhere near the middle of the forearm rather than near the elbow.
-The strike can also be delivered by moving the arm in the opposite direction – similar to a Yoko Empi Uchi, but again striking with the outside edge of the forearm.
-In most cases the hand moves further from the shoulder than what is prudent when employing an Empi Uchi.
+The strike can also be delivered by moving the arm in the opposite direction.
+This is similar to a Yoko Empi Uchi, but again the impact occurs with the outside edge of the forearm.
+In most cases, the hand moves further from the shoulder than what is prudent when employing an Empi Uchi.

 A second forearm strike is to strike with the inside edge of the forearm.
-This is often delivered in a manner similar to a Mawashi Tsuki but the forearm strikes instead.
+This is often delivered like a Mawashi Tsuki but the forearm strikes instead.
 A common use for this strike is to stun your attacker and then to encircle your arm around their head or neck to establish control or initiate a throw.